UKHomeOffice/adegnanCfTest-/README.md

 - Where do our external SSL connections terminate?
 - Are there any shared resources beyond this point?

 We need to ask any questions about the underlying platform.
-This is probably something VMware related and is probably similar to the IaaS platform provided by skyscape:
+This is probably something VMware related and thus it could be useful to ask the similar questions we'd ask regarding the IaaS platform provided by skyscape:

-- Fill this our later
+- What are you running on the underlying platform
+- Is there a dedicated security team working on the platform?
+- What hardware is the platform running on.
+Switches, routers, servers, etc?
+- How is the underlying platform components patched?
+- How and what is monitored on the platform?

-- We need to ask any cloudfoundry specific questions, particularly on how this pertains to any shared resources which have been disclosed above.
+We need to ask any CF specific questions, particularly on how this pertains to any shared resources which have been disclosed above.

+- How are processed isolated?
+Is it possible to isolate at VM level?
+CGroup?
+User?
+- How does CF persist data?
+- How do the processes get and receive commands?

 ### Scalability